szwabin/ANDI-challenge/Readme.md

 	* Power spectrum coefficients.

 * MrSEQL in 2D and 3D [2]:
-	- the converts the numeric time series vector into strings to create multiple symbolic representations of the time series.
+	- converts the numeric time series vector into strings to create multiple symbolic representations of the time series.
 The symbolic representations are then used as input for  a sequence learning algorithm, to select the most discriminative subsequence features for training a classifier using logistic regression.

 We used the implementations of the algorithms provided by the `sktime` module.
 In both cases, default parameters provided the best results.